CliffordAnderson/campustour/README.md

 ###Prerequisites

 Set up an account at [Mapbox](https://www.mapbox.com) and then create a [new project](https://www.mapbox.com).
 After you have created a base map, copy the map ID.
 You will need this ID to connect your project to your map.
+You will also need to set up an account with [Cloudant](https://cloudant.com/).
+After you sign up for an account, click "Add New Database" to create a database to store your GeoJSON points.

 ###GeoJSON